samvrai/knight/README.md

 # knight
 The knight tour.
-The efficient way
+The efficient way.